Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Proof of

-The coupled quadratic equations have a trivial solution $b_t=0$ and $a_t=V$ that is equivalent to the initial condition.
-Because the three objects do not make any penetrations, we discard this trivial solution.
+These coupled quadratic equations have a trivial solution $b_t=0$ and $a_t=V$ that is equivalent to the initial condition.
+Because the three objects do not penetrate each other, we discard this trivial solution.
 Then we have a unique set of solutions: